SandyGlantz/BiteofEastCounty/README.md

 :black_square_button: Do vendor page with sortable/tagged function: Food, Drink, Crafts, Services

-:black_square_button: Do About Us page with info from Zarephath House (charity info)
+:white_check_mark: Do About Us page with info from Zarephath House (charity info)

 :white_check_mark: Pick a font - or two - for the site.
 Clean up the 200 different font madness.